zuedev/eldragiir.guide/wiki/classes/elemental-bender.md

 A bright streak flashes from your pointing finger to a point you choose within range and then blossoms with a low roar into an explosion of flame.
 Each creature in a 20-foot-radius sphere centered on that point must make a Dexterity saving throw.
 A target takes 8d6 fire damage on a failed save, or half as much damage on a successful one.
 The fire spreads around corners.
 It ignites flammable objects in the area that aren’t being worn or carried.
 This technique can be amplified with chi!

+**Warning:** The caster of this technique must succeed a Dexterity saving throw equal to the difference between the caster's spell save DC minus their elemental bender level, failing this save will cause the caster to take half of the damage dealt to the target.

 ##### Chi Amplification

 | Extra Chi | Damage | AoE |